mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/5-agent-definition.md

 # What is an agent

-🤖 Model interaction
+🤖 Model interaction (LLM, SLM, ML Model)

 🧠 Memory (?)

-🛠️ Agency Tools / MCP
+🛠️ Agency - Tools / Function calling / MCP

-➰ Executes in a loop
+➰ Execute in a loop - until task finisehd